PenguinZhou/Pepper_Nao_Basic_Tutorial/README.md

 You can also search the "Pepper robot" or "Nao robot" in Youtube to see what other people program the robots for.

+## Useful tips

+- Turn on or Turn off the robots: long press the breast button.

+- Turn the robot in the rest mode or wake it up: double press the breast button.

+- Get the robot IP: short press the breast button.

+- Sometimes it needs a long time to turn on the robots, wait patiently or ask the TA for help.

+- When they are encharged, the motion functions (e.g., move forward) are disabled by default.

+- The red or yellow LEDs lights indicates errors or warnings, try to softly fix them or ask the TA for help.

+- Your computer should connect to the same WiFi as the robots.

+- There are some differences between Pepper and Nao, the official documents will give a icon of the robot if that part is specific for a certain robot, check it first.

 ## Other issues
+- Take care of the robots!
+Do not hit them!

 - Do not try to fix the Pepper or Nao robot's arms/hands in the same gesture for a long time, it will break the robots!